 - According to the Medscape Compensation Report, the mean income of Orthopedic Surgeons in 2012 was >$400,000, but 40% of orthopedic practices do not accept new Medicaid patients

-- Dermtaologists mean income was >$300,000 yet 45% of them do not accept new Medicaid patients
+- Dermatologists’ mean income was >$300,000 yet 45% of them do not accept new Medicaid patients

 He points out that spreading the care of Medicaid patients across a larger number of physicians would be a “service to a physician’s colleagues as well as to patients.”
 ERs could decompress and referrals to specialists would be easier to arrange.

-I know there are legitimate and, in some cases ,compelling counter arguments.
+I know there are legitimate and, in some cases, compelling counter-arguments.
 Some docs have huge medical school loans to pay off, others are in relatively low-paying specialities.
 But the question remains.
-What should be the commitment of medical professionals, relatively privileged in our society compared to others, be to ensure that the most vulnerable amongst us has access to timely care in reasonable settings (e.g., office vs ER)?
+What should be the commitment of medical professionals, relatively privileged in our society compared to others, to ensure that the most vulnerable amongst us has access to timely care in reasonable settings (e.g., office vs ER)?
 It is a question we had better grapple with as millions more people become insured via the Medicaid program.